Innovative Cooling System to Enhance Solar Panel Efficiency

 C. Thin-Film Panels - Lightweight, flexible, lower efficiency (10-12%).

-D. Bifacial Panels - Capture light from both sides, enhancing output.
+D. Bifacial Panels - Capture light from both sides, increasing output.

 5. Operating Principle of the Solar Panel.

-Solar panels work on the photovoltaic effect: photons strike semiconductors (usually silicon), exciting electrons, leading to the generation of electrical current.
-An electric field within the cell guides the electron flow, creating usable DC energy.
+Solar panels operate on the photovoltaic effect: photons strike a semiconductor (usually silicon), exciting electrons and producing an electric current.
+An internal electric field guides the flow of electrons, creating usable DC power.

 Solar array mounted on a home rooftop